spencershepard/wifipineapplepager-payloads/library/user/metapayload/README.md

    - Error: LOG red {stderr + stdout}
 8. Exit with command return code

+## Future Enhancements
+- Selectable export types when exporting task logs (loot folder, Discord, etc)
+- Task naming conventions for easier identification
+- Existing payload wrapper - to allow other payloads to be run within the metapayload framework

 ## Known Issues
 - Backgrounded tasks may produce log output into other payloads' logs if multiple tasks are running simultaneously.
 - Directional button responsiveness when trying to background a running task can be inconsistent; multiple presses may be required.